chughes741/ft_transcendence/README.md

 - [ ] It can be a canvas game, or it can be a game rendered in 3D, it can also be ugly, but in any case, it must be faithful to the **original Pong** (1972).
 - [ ] You must offer some **customization options** (for example, power-ups or different maps).
 However, the user should be able to select a default version of the game without any extra features if they want to.
 - [x] The game must be **responsive**!
-- [ ] The user should be able to watch a live play between other users without interfering with it.

 > Think about network issues, like unexpected disconnection or lag.
 You have to offer the best user experience possible.